 The store’s new virtual features come at a time when the beauty industry has had to rethink in-store try-on services: Prior to the COVID-19 pandemic, the beauty industry had seen tremendous growth of its physical footprint, largely due to customer demand for touch-and-feel experiences.

 MAC and Valtech kept this preference in mind when designing the store’s ‘pick and try’ feature.
-Powered by augmented reality, data analytics, and RFID, this new digital tool allows customers to pick up any lipstick in-store and watch as it instantly appears on the lips of their own reflection.
+Powered by augmented reality (created in collaboration with MAC’s technology partners), data analytics, and RFID, this new digital tool allows customers to pick up any lipstick in-store and watch as it instantly appears on the lips of their own reflection.

 Listen to the RETHINK Retail Podcast with MAC’s VP of Brand Technology, Chris Silver.